How To Add Charts And Graphs To WordPress

 Visualizer Plugin Description

-WP Visualizer is a simple, easy to use and powerful tool that allows you to create, manage and embed eye-catching graphs and charts into your WordPress posts and pages with just a few mouse clicks.
+WordPress Visualizer is an easy-to-use and powerful WordPress plugin that allows you to create, manage and insert interactive graphs into your WordPress posts and pages in a few mouse clicks.

-Visualizer also contains a variety of charts that are optimized to address all your data visualization needs, including:
+Visualizer also contains a variety of built-in optimized for all your data visualization needs, including:

 - Line chart